Demystifying the Technical Workshop: A Comprehensive Guide

 Solution Presentation

 At this final stage, we present our solution to the client.
-Although the client has been involved in each stage, this presentation serves as a final review where we emphasize the reasons behind our recommended integrations, technology stack, and approach.
+Although the client has been involved in each stage, this presentation is designed to actively engage the client and encourage their feedback, making the session interactive and collaborative.
+We emphasize the reasons behind our recommended integrations, technology stack, and approach.
 Additionally, we address potential challenges in meeting the proposed budget or deadline, ensuring the client fully understands our decisions and constraints.

 Tips on How to Setup a Tech Workshop